google/dart-neats/typed_sql/doc/03_writing_queries.md

 > of `Expr` objects.

 It is worth noting that you can combine `.where` and `.select` as much as you like.
-But you do `.select` or `.where` on `Query<T>`, then the number of arguments given your callback depends on how many positional `Expr` objects there are in `T`.
-This principal illustrated below:
+But if you do `.select` or `.where` on `Query<T>`, then the number of arguments given to your callback depends on how many positional `Expr` objects there are in `T`.
+This principle is illustrated below:

 ```dart bookstore_test.dart#books-select-where-select
 final titles = await db.books